LiminMHuang/lecture-python-programming.myst/lectures/lecture11_numpy.md

 The second code block breaks the loop down into three basic operations

 1. draw `n` uniforms
 1. square them
 1. sum them

-These are sent as batch operators to optimized machine code.
+These are sent as batch operators to optimised machine code.

 Apart from minor overheads associated with sending data back and forth, the result is C or Fortran-like speed.